ROS node

 Installing ROS is outside the scope of this example, but you will need the equivalent of the following packages:

-Install the necessary libraries specified in the requirements file:
+Then install the latest Rerun SDK and the necessary libraries specified in the requirements file of this example:

 pip install -r examples/python/ros_node/requirements.txt